harvard-lil/website-static/app/_sketches_active/trash-exchange.md

 # Required
 what_does_it_do: >
-  Web application for collecting and exchanging digital trash.
+  Web application for collecting and exchanging digital trash

 # Optional
 why_does_it_exist: |